durham-qlm/ElecSus/README.md

+> **Version Incompatibility**: There is currently a known issue with wxpython and python 3.10 that means
+> ElecSus only supports python 3.9 and below.
+This will be updated once these issues are resolved.

-ElecSus v3.0.7: Extension to Arbitrary magnetic field vectors
+ElecSus v3.1.0(beta): Extension to Arbitrary magnetic field vectors
 ==============

 A program to calculate the electric susceptibility of an atomic ensemble.
 The program is designed to model weak-probe laser spectra on the D-lines of thermal alkali metal vapour cells.
 The program also includes fitting routines which allow experimental parameters to be extracted from experimental spectroscopic data.